 It's no secret that I love making chili in the slow cooker (see my taco chili and classic chili recipes).
-This bison chili is no exception!
-Preparing chili in the slow cooker makes this recipe simple to toss together in the morning.
-By dinnertime, your home is filled with the savory, spicy flavors of chili.
+With very little effort, your home is filled with the savory, spicy flavors of chili by dinnertime.

 Serve slow cooker bison chili for your next dinner - no matter the time of year.
-But, bison chili is especially comforting on a cold winter day.
-Pairs well with skillet cornbread or buttery stovetop biscuits.
+Bison chili is especially comforting on a cold winter day.
+It pairs well with skillet cornbread or jalapeño cheddar cornmeal biscuits.

 Ingredients and substitutions